Back to Insights

 Why This Matters Now

-The businesses winning with AI automation aren't necessarily those with the most sophisticated technology—they're those with the clearest understanding of what's working and why.
+The businesses winning with AI automation are not necessarily those with the most sophisticated technology.
+They are those with the clearest understanding of what is working and why.

 Definitions and Scope